Stocks soar on hopes that Fed will slow rate hikes - KTVZ

 A disastrous earnings report from Snap and less than inspiring results from Dow components American Express and Verizon weren’t enough to keep the Wall Street bulls at bay Friday.
 Stocks surged on hopes that the Federal Reserve may soon come to the rescue by slowing the pace of its rate hikes.

-The Dow was up more than 600 points, or 2%, in midday trading, even as AmEx and Verizon both fell more than 5%.
+The Dow was up more than 775 points, or 2.6%, in late afternoon trading, even as AmEx and Verizon fell 3% and 4% respectively.

 Stocks opened lower but were quickly off to the races after a Wall Street Journal report indicated that even though the Fed is likely to raise rates by another three-quarters of a point in November, Fed members are debating whether to signal that a smaller hike could be in the cards in December.